Mosler Safe Company: Products

+A Mosler safe in Tallulah, Louisiana.

 Mosler's safes and vaults were renowned for their strength and precise manufacturing.
 Several Mosler vaults installed in Hiroshima's Mitsui Bank building prior to WWII survived the nuclear attack, a fact the company widely publicized in its marketing.
 Mosler safes were also used by the U.S. government in its Manhattan Project, although physicist Richard Feynman had a hobby of cracking them.

 When the U.S. government began building bunkers and silos during the Cold War, Mosler became the contractor for blast doors.
 One set, installed at the Atomic Energy Commission's Oak Ridge National Laboratory in 1961, weighed approximately 65 tons per door, and were considered the heaviest doors installed in the United States at their time of construction.

 Mosler built the vault formerly used to display and store the Charters of Freedom: the US Constitution, Declaration of Independence, and the Bill of Rights.
 Mosler also built the gold vaults for the United States Bullion Depository at Fort Knox.
 Despite the weight, each 58-ton blade could be opened and closed manually by one person.